project-zot/project-zot.github.io/docs/articles/storage.md

 | loglevel                    | no       | The log level for the S3 client.
 The default value is off.                                                                         |

 For more information, see the [s3 storage driver docs](https://distribution.github.io/distribution/storage-drivers/s3/).

+> :warning:
+> **S3 storage and Windows:** The S3 storage driver is implemented by the [distribution](https://github.com/distribution/distribution) project, which does not support Windows.
+On Windows, the driver receives paths that use the backslash (`\`) separator instead of the forward slash (`/`) expected by S3, which can cause zot to hang at startup ("parsing storage and initializing"), exhaust memory, and consume high CPU. **Do not use the S3 storage driver when running zot on Windows.** Use local filesystem storage or run zot on Linux or MacOS when S3 storage is required.

 ### s3 Credentials